Introduction

 Process and stages

-The Waterfall methodology follows a linear, sequential approach with distinct phases:
+Waterfall methodology follows a linear and sequential approach consisting of the following stages:

 - Requirements gathering